prdentalcare/coming-soon/README.md

 # PR's Dental Care

 ```
 This repository is to indicate that the website is under construction and coming soon.
-[Click here](https://prdentalcare.com) to see the coming soon website.
 ```
+To see the coming soon website [Click here](https://prdentalcare.com).